opencontainers/image-spec/image-index.md

     - **`features`** *array of strings*

-        This OPTIONAL property specifies an array of strings, each specifying a mandatory CPU feature (for example `sse4` or `aes`).
+        This OPTIONAL property specifies an array of strings, each specifying a mandatory CPU feature.

+        When `architecture` is `386` or `amd64`, image indexes SHOULD use, and implementations SHOULD understand, values [supported by Linux][cpufeatures.h] with the `X86_FEATURE_` prefix removed and the remainder lowercased.
+        For example, include `vmx` (for `X86_FEATURE_VMX`) if the image contains an executable compiled to use `VMXON` and related instructions with no fallback.
+        On Linux on these architectures, the features supported by host CPUs can be found in the `flags` entries in the `cpuinfo` file provided by the [proc filesystem][proc.5].

+        When `architecture` is neither `386` nor `amd64`, values are implementation-defined and SHOULD be submitted to this specification for standardization.

 - **`annotations`** *string-string map*